Carnegie Mellon University

 • MALs can participate in Senate in the same way as Senators, but do not have the power to vote on motions.

-• MALs are confirmed at vacancy elections, generally held at the beginning of each semester.
+• MALs are confirmed at vacancy elections, which may be held throughout the year.

 Spring Elections